DamenaM/Leaderboard/README.md

 <!-- PROJECT DESCRIPTION -->

 # 📖To Do list: list structure: <a name="about-project"></a>
-In this activity you will set up a JavaScript project for the Leaderboard list app, using webpack and ES6 features
+In this activity  set up a JavaScript project for the Leaderboard list app, using webpack and ES6 features. the activities, you will consume the Leaderboard API using JavaScript async and await and add  styling.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>